 What Is Codeine?

-Codeine is a naturally occurring psychoactive alkaloid that’s found in the opium poppy plant.
-As an opiate, it works similarly to other opium derivatives such as morphine and heroin.
+Codeine is a naturally occurring psychoactive alkaloid found in the opium poppy plant.
+As an opiate, it works similarly to other drugs obtained from opium, such as morphine and heroin.
 However, its effects are milder than many of its counterparts.
-It’s commonly used as a medical treatment for mild-to-moderate pain symptoms and how treatment can help.
+Codeine is commonly used as a medical treatment for mild-to-moderate pain symptoms.

-It’s also commonly used to relieve the discomfort that causes coughing, so it is used in a variety of cough medicines and suppressants.
-However, there is little evidence to support its effectiveness in suppressing acute coughing.
-It can also be used to treat irritable bowel syndrome and diarrhea.
+It’s also commonly used to relieve the discomfort from coughing, so it is used in some cough medicines and suppressants.
+However, there is little evidence to support its effectiveness as an acute cough suppressant.
+Nevertheless, codeine can also be used to treat irritable bowel syndrome and diarrhea.

 Struggling with an addiction to Codeine?
 Let our treatment experts help!